jaypipes/articles/openstack/placement-queens-update.md

-Claiming resources within the `nova-scheduler` instead of on the destination compute host means that we can dramatically reduce the length of time and complexity of the primary cause of retry operations.
+Claiming resources within the `nova-scheduler` instead of on the destination compute host means that we can dramatically reduce the length of time and complexity of the primary cause of retry operations: resource contention and race conditions during on-compute-host claiming.

 We now attempt to claim resources against the chosen destination host from the `nova-scheduler` service.
 If the Placement API returns a `200 OK`, we know that the instance has already consumed resources on the destination host and the only thing that can trigger a retry would be some sort of weird host failure -- something that is not a commonly-occurring event.
 If the Placement API returns a `409 Conflict`, we can tell from the information returned in the error response whether the failure was due to a concurrent update or whether the destination host no longer has any capacity to house the instance.

 If another process ended up claiming resources on the destination host in the time interval between initial selection and the attempt to claim resources for